-- Excision: Cutting out the skin cancer and stitching the skin together
+- Excision: Cutting out the skin cancer and stitching the skin together.

-- Curettage and electrodesiccation: Scraping away cancer cells and using electricity to kill any that remain; it is used to treat cancers that are not very large or deep
+- Curettage and electrodessication: Scraping away cancer cells and using electricity to kill any that remain; it is used to treat cancers that are not very large or deep.

-Radiation may be used if the squamous cell skin cancer has spread to organs or lymph nodes, or if the cancer cannot be treated with surgery.
+- Radiation may be used if squamous cell cancer has spread to organs or lymph nodes or if the cancer cannot be treated with surgery.

-How well a patient does depends on many things, including how quickly the cancer was diagnosed.
+How well a person does depends on many things, including how soon the cancer was diagnosed.
 Most of these cancers are cured when treated early.